PeterYe2003/database-take-home/solution.md

 just getting 100% success rate with a median path length of 9.0).
 I was able to achieve a good accuracy by just playing around with the bound I used for when I only gave the nodes an edge to 0, and the weights on the backward edges on nodes 8+ to 0.

-I also thought about some cluster ideas, but they were all worse.
+I also thought about some cluster structures, but they were all worse.

 Overall this was a very fun problem!